datasith/ML-Notebooks-TensorFlow/README.md

 # 🐙 ML Notebooks (TensorFlow)

-Inspired by [@DAIR.AI](https://github.com/dair-ai/ML-Notebooks)'s fantastic collection of Machine Learning notebooks, this repository contains the TensorFlow implementation of their Notebooks.
-These contain code examples for all sorts of machine learning tasks and applications.
-The notebooks are meant to be minimal and easily reusable and extendable.
-You are free to use them for educational and research purposes.
+Inspired by [@DAIR.AI](https://github.com/dair-ai/)'s fantastic collection of [Machine Learning notebooks](https://github.com/dair-ai/ML-Notebooks), this repository contains the [TensorFlow](https://tensorflow.org/) implementation of their code, which is currently implemented using [PyTorch](https://pytorch.org/).

+These notebooks contain code examples for all sorts of machine learning tasks and applications.
+They are meant to be minimal and easily reusable and extendable, thus are encouraged to use them for educational and research purposes.

 ## Getting Started